NotTimTam/jtf/SYNTAX.md

         -   "jtf": A [string representing the JTF standard version](#version-indication) being implemented in the file.
         -   "css": Either:
             -   A string containing CSS data, or
-            -   An array containing the path to CSS files used by the document's [style arrays](#style-array).
+            -   An array of strings containing CSS data.

 ## Version Indication